About MindLog™ Reflections

 At first, practicing these skills may seem laborious, but keep at it and they will become second nature to you.

-Explore: Try on different ways of looking at things without without worrying about success or failure.
+Explore: Try on different ways of looking at things without worrying about success or failure.
 Playfully…

 1. make experimental mental connections,